-Solar, Wind Tax Credit Extensions and Energy R&D Package in Spending Bill Before Congress
+Congress Passes Spending Bill with Solar, Wind Tax Credit Extensions and Energy R&D Package

 Action by the U.S. Treasury earlier this year extended safe-harbor provisions an extra year to make allowance for coronavirus-related project slowdowns, which offered relief for projects struggling with disruptions to supply chains and permitting and construction delays.

-Offshore wind will gain significant tax benefits as well, through the extension of the ITC that can be used in lieu of PTC for funding wind projects.
+Offshore wind will gain significant tax benefits as well, through the extension of the ITC that can be used in lieu of the PTC for funding wind projects.
 Under previous law, any wind project seeking to use this ITC option would have seen its availability expire completely as the PTC is wound down over the coming two years.

 But the new ITC rules will allow offshore wind projects to retain access to a full 30 percent credit for projects that begin construction through 2025.
 That’s a major new boost for the estimated 28 gigawatts of offshore wind projects being planned for the U.S. East Coast through 2030, some of which have been forced to push back completion dates due to delays in federal permitting that could threaten access to higher levels of tax credits.